-NETschool Bendigo partnered with La Trobe University, from August 2007 to early 2010, to evaluate whether the program works.
-Di Cox, from the School of Social Work and Social Policy, Faculty of Health Sciences La Trobe University Bendigo, conducted a ‘design evaluation’ of NETschool.
-The research asked two questions:
+From August 2007 to early 2010, the NETschool program was evaluated by Di Cox from the School of Social Work and Social Policy, Faculty of Health Sciences La Trobe University Bendigo.

-The chief findings of the research showed the NETschool program:
+The key findings of the research demonstrated –

-- Meets the intensive educational support needs of disengaged youth: Positive (team-based) learning culture focuses on developing personal and interpersonal skills (accepting and supporting each other) rather than on curriculum content.
+- That NETschool meets the intensive educational support needs of disengaged youth utilising a positive (team-based) learning culture that focuses on developing personal and interpersonal skills (accepting and supporting each other).

-- Relationships first works!
-Learners experienced that “learning to trust and being trusted” was central to their relationship with their Mentor.
-This relationship is critical to Learner’s improved self-esteem and sense of connection to others.
-Learner’s percieve Mentors to be “always there”, “motivational”, “emotionally available”, and “challenging”.
+- That for this cohort, learning to trust and being trusted was central to their relationship with their mentor.
+This relationship is critical to learner’s improved self-esteem and sense of connection to others.

-- Learners successfully re-engage in mainstream education, training and/or employment: Learners in all groups identified the “learn at your own pace” approach and “learn what is relevant” as key to their successful re-engagement.
+- Learners often successfully re-engage in mainstream education, training and/or employment.
+Learners in all groups identified the ‘learn at your own pace’ approach and ‘learn what is relevant’ as key to their successful re-engagement.